tabularelf/gamemaker-kitchen/src/tutorials/TabularElf/linux-woes.md

 For non-ARM, ffmpeg/appimage/linuxdeploy/steam-runtimes may be all you need at minimal installed.
 As GameMaker on testing will build out .appimages by default, and you can still export with .appimage.
 On ARM-based distros, or if you are wanting to export zip builds over app image, all of the other dependencies are required.

-### Note: linuxdeploy/appimage/steam-runtimes is not needed on ARM-based distros at the time of writing.
+Note: linuxdeploy/appimage/steam-runtimes is not needed on ARM-based distros at the time of writing.

+Distrobox: TBA